StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 sitemap: true
 ---

 Ant Colony Optimization algorithms always intrigued me.
 They are loosely based in biology and the real protocols ants use to communicate and plan routes.
-They do this by coordinating through small peromone messages: chemical trails they leave as they move forward, signaling for other ants to follow them.
+They do this by coordinating through small pheromone messages: chemical trails they leave as they move forward, signaling for other ants to follow them.
 Even though each ant is not especially smart, and they follow simple rules individually, collectively they can converge to complex behaviors as a system, and amazing properties emerge.

 In the computational sense, Ant Colony Optimization algorithms solve complex optimization problems for which a closed-form or polynomial solution does not exist, by trying different "routes" across some relevant space or graph, and trying to find the most efficient one (typically the shortest) from two points that satisfies some constraints.